Emotet Dominates the Threat Landscape in 2019

 In its most recent form, Emotet is known to be able to intercept emails to include malicious content.
 Its disruptive abilities and continual updates have made it difficult to trace.
 This is why it is important that you use databases which are regularly updated and boast a reputation of including the maximum number of malware on its list.

-However, checking and authenticating malware databases can be quite cumbersome and in order to facilitate this task, we provide Domain Malware Check API which checks 10 major malware databases to see if a domain is blacklisted or considered dangerous, i.e. related to a malware distribution network or hosts a malicious code.
+However, checking and authenticating malware databases can be quite cumbersome and in order to facilitate this task, we provide Domain Malware Check API which checks various major malware databases to see if a domain is blacklisted or considered dangerous, i.e. related to a malware distribution network or hosts a malicious code.
 It is a comprehensive tool to protect users, networks, and servers from all sorts of malware attack and threat.
 It helps security analysts save a lot of time because there is no need to perform searches manually from multiple sources.

 Emotet’s worm-like abilities make it challenging for organizations to contain the infection.
-Since the network gets infected without human interaction, network operators have to be extremely vigilant and most employ defensive systems that can guard the network against single point failures.Read the other articles
+Since the network gets infected without human interaction, network operators have to be extremely vigilant and most employ defensive systems that can guard the network against single point failures.Read other articles

 We work hard to improve our services for you.
 As part of that, we welcome your feedback, questions and suggestions.
 Please let us know your thoughts and feelings, and any way in which you think we can improve our product.